$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-Note that the conversion of a column-strict tableaux $T$ to a $\vec{S}=(S_1,\dots,S_k)$ is given by counting the multiplicities of the entry $r$ and obtain an $r$-element subset $S_r\subset\{n,\dots, 1\}$ by taking the column numbers in which the entry appears as elements of $S_r$.
-Our Proposition~\ref{prop-extgrowth} is actually stronger: For each boundary condition $\vec{S}$ there exists a $\mathfrak{sl}_n$-web $u_f$ that realizes this condition.
-To see this note that, as explained above, one can covered $\vec{S}$ to a $n$-multipartition $\vec{\lambda}$, then fill $\vec{\lambda}$ in \textit{any} standard way and use Proposition~\ref{prop-extgrowth} to generate a $\mathfrak{sl}_n$-web $u_f$.
-Thus, it makes sense to write $x_T$ since this corresponds 1:1 to the elementary tensors $x_{\vec{S}}$ from Subsection~\ref{subsub-reptheo}.
-A standard argument that works in more generality shows that a canonical basis, \textit{if it exists}, is unique for a given pre-canonical structure.
-For a more general discussion see e.g.~\cite{web3}.
-Moreover, Lusztig and Kashiwara proved that there exists a canonical basis $\{b_T\mid T\in \mathrm{Std}^s((n^{\ell}))\}$ of $W_n(\Lambda)$ with respect to the pre-canonical structure given by the elementary tensors $\{x_T\mid T\in\mathrm{Col}((n^{\ell}))\}$, the bar-involution $\phi$ and Lusztig's symmetric bilinear form $(\cdot,\cdot)_{\mathrm{Lusz}}$.
-In order to state the condition we need to extend the notion of a \textit{``canonical flow''} $f_c$ for a fixed $\mathfrak{sl}_n$-web $u\in W_n(\vec{k})$.
-To understand the notion recall that, e.g. by Lemma~\ref{lem-webasF}, any $\mathfrak{sl}_n$-web $u$ can be obtained from a string of $F_i^{(j)}$'s acting on a suitable highest weight vector $v_h$.
-While the elements of $W_n(\Lambda)$ are indexed by semi-standard tableaux of shape $(n^{\ell})$, the elements of the tensor product $\Lambda^{k_1}\bC^n\otimes\dots\otimes\Lambda^{k_m}\bC^n$ are indexed by column-strict tableaux of shape $(n^{\ell})$ and $W_n(\Lambda)$ is a direct summand of it.
-Let us denote by $\mathrm{sh}\in\bZ$ some shift.
-Then Theorem~\ref{thm-kkele} says that
+Note that the conversion of a column strict tableaux $T$ to a $\vec{S}=(S_1,\dots,S_k)$ is given by counting the multiplicities of the entry $r$ and obtain an $r$-element subset $S_r\subset\{n,\dots, 1\}$ by taking the column numbers in which the entry appears as elements of $S_r$.
+Our Proposition \ref{prop-extgrowth} is actually stronger: for each boundary condition $\vec{S}$ there exists a $\mathfrak{gl}_n$-web $u_f$ that realizes this condition.
+To see this note that, as explained above, one can covered $\vec{S}$ to a $n$-multipartition $\vec{\lambda}$, then fill $\vec{\lambda}$ in any standard way and use Proposition \ref{prop-extgrowth} to generate a $\mathfrak{gl}_n$-web $u_f$.
+Thus, it makes sense to write $x_T$ since this corresponds 1:1 to the elementary tensors $x_{\vec{S}}$ from Section \ref{subsub-reptheo}.